Invalid Pointer in SQLITE_SCANSTAT_EXPLAIN Due to Trigger Execution

 - Contribute to the SQLite community by reporting issues and sharing insights from debugging efforts.

-and improve the robustness of their SQLite-based applications.
+By following these steps, developers can resolve the invalid pointer issue in SQLITE_SCANSTAT_EXPLAIN and improve the robustness of their SQLite-based applications.
 The key is to understand the context in which the issue arises, leverage available tools and fixes, and implement appropriate workarounds or enhancements as needed.